dnaod/website-portfolio/content/_index.md

 - rss
 - json
 ---
-From Vision to Execution: Leading Technology with Purpose... and having fun doing it.
+From Vision to Execution: Leading Technology with Purpose and Curiousity... and having fun doing it.
 &nbsp;

 &nbsp;